Anthony Daniels: 2016–present: Anthology films and further involvement

+After coming up with an idea to the producers of either appearing as an extra or making a cameo, Daniels made an appearance as Tak, a con artist working in the spice mines of Kessel in the second anthology film, Solo: A Star Wars Story.
+He filmed his scenes at Pinewood Studios.
+This marked the first time Daniels did not portray C-3PO in a Star Wars film.
+Solo received positive reviews however, its box-office performance put standalone films on hold until 2026's The Mandalorian and Grogu.
+Daniels voiced Air Traffic Control droids in the film; it is unknown if he will be involved in 2027's Star Wars: Starfighter.

-and voiced C-3PO's cameo appearance in the 2018 film Ralph Breaks the Internet.
-Daniels made cameos as C-3PO in Obi-Wan Kenobi and Ahsoka.
-Daniels is the only actor to act in all nine films of the Skywalker saga, two anthology films, the Star Wars Holiday Special, the 2008 Clone Wars film, the related television series and several TV series and specials (animated and live-action).
-(Note: Droids, Clone Wars, LEGO Star Wars: The Padawan Menace and The Empire Strikes Out, Rebels, Droid Tales, The Resistance Rises, Forces of Destiny, Resistance, The Lego Star Wars Holiday Special, Terrifying Tales, Summer Vacation, Obi-Wan Kenobi, Ahsoka, Rebuild the Galaxy and Rebuild the Galaxy: Pieces of the Past.)
+Daniels also voiced C-3PO's cameo appearance in the 2018 film Ralph Breaks the Internet.
+His character can be seen entering the dressing room and informing the Disney princesses that a "Which Disney Princess Are You?" quiz is about to start in five minutes.
+He made cameos as C-3PO in Obi-Wan Kenobi and Ahsoka.
+Daniels is the only actor to act and been involved in all nine films of the Skywalker saga, three live-action anthology films, the Star Wars Holiday Special, the 2008 Clone Wars film, the related television series and several TV series and specials (animated and live-action).
+(Note: Attributed to multiple references:) (Note: Droids, Clone Wars, LEGO Star Wars: The Padawan Menace and The Empire Strikes Out, Rebels, Droid Tales, The Resistance Rises, Forces of Destiny, Resistance, The Lego Star Wars Holiday Special, Terrifying Tales, Summer Vacation, Obi-Wan Kenobi, Ahsoka, Rebuild the Galaxy and Rebuild the Galaxy: Pieces of the Past.)
+His Star Wars related film, television, documentary, music, games and miscellaneous projects up to 2019 can be seen in the Droidography (a portmanteau of "droid" and "filmography") section of his memoirs.

-In March 2017, All Nippon Airways introduced a Boeing 777 modelled after C-3PO into service.
-Daniels attended the aircraft's unveiling.
+Daniels and his co-star, Mark Hamill (pictured in 2019) have appeared together in six films and numerous media in the franchise from 1977's Star Wars to 2025's LEGO Star Wars: Rebuild the Galaxy: Pieces of the Past.